Assessments

 Dr. Lisa offers comprehensive psychological assessments.
 Although these assessments are commonly referred to as psychoeducational assessments, Dr. Lisa assesses more than just cognitive and academic abilities.
 Dr. Lisa takes a comprehensive approach when assessing your child’s strengths and challenges to ensure a thorough and accurate understanding of your child’s needs and to make appropriate and helpful recommendations.

-Parents often seek out psychological (psychoeducational assessments) when they notice their child lagging behind at school relative to their peers.
-This could mean their reading, writing, or math skills seem delayed, or perhaps their behaviour seems much younger compared to their peers.
-Parents may also be concerned their child has ADHD, and want to know if ADHD is impacting their child’s education and behaviour.
-Or they may be hesitant about medicating their child for ADHD before having a comprehensive assessment to rule out other possibilities for the inattentive and hyperactive behaviour.
+Parents often seek out psychological (psychoeducational assessments) when they notice their child lagging behind at school relative to their peers or displaying other concerning behaviours.
+This could mean their reading, writing, or math skills seem delayed, or perhaps their behaviour seems much younger or more challenging compared to their peers.
+Parents may also be wondering if their child has ADHD, and want to know if ADHD is impacting their child’s education and behaviour.
+Or they may be hesitant about medicating their child for ADHD before having a comprehensive assessment done in order to rule out other possibilities for the inattentive and hyperactive behaviour.

 Comprehensive assessments offered at Growing Minds Psychology typically assess for the following: